Padraic79/AutomationProjects/README.md

 # Automation Projects

 Welcome to my Automation Projects repository!
 This repo is designed to showcase my skills in modern test automation, API testing, and framework design using industry-standard tools like Playwright and Postman.
-It is structured for clarity, scalability, and real-world relevance—ideal for potential employers and collaborators.
+It is structured for clarity, scalability, and real-world relevance.

 ## Projects & Structure